Our Daily Itinerary

 (Sunset is 7:47 PM.)

 WED, SEPT 13, DAY 10: DUBLIN: GLENDALOUGH & LEISURE:

 After enjoying our full Irish breakfast, we depart for Glendalough – the Glen between the Two Lakes one of Ireland’s most beloved early Monastic sites.
-According to legend, St. Kevin retired to this spot to be alone, living as a hermit for years.
+According to legend, St. Kevin (498-618, 120 years!) retired to this spot to be alone, living as a hermit for years.
 When his followers became too numerous, he was compelled to found a monastic community to accommodate them, the ruins of which we can still see here today.
 In time, this community became a great center of learning known as “Rome of the West.”
-Our visit includes the Interpretive Center for Celtic Spirituality.
-We will celebrate Mass at St. Kevin’s Church.
+We will celebrate Mass at 10:30 AM in St. Kevin’s Church and tour the site, including the Interpretive Center for Celtic Spirituality.
 We then return to Dublin for the balance of the day at leisure.
-This evening enjoy dinner and entertainment at Taylors Three Rock.
+This evening enjoy dinner and entertainment at the Merry Ploughboys Pub.
 (B, D)

 THU, SEPT 14, DAY 11: SLAN LEAT (GOOD BYE) TO IRELAND:

 (Sunrise is 6:57 AM.
 Feast of the Exaltation of the Holy Cross.)